omkarnerale18/EV--car-website-Header/README.md

 ---

 ## ✨ Features
-- 🌐 Responsive navigation bar (Home, Explore, About, Contact)
+- 🖼️ Static header section with EV car background image
-- 🎨 Stylish hero section with background image and car showcase
+- 📝 Large hero text and tagline (e.g., "Dive into What you Love")
-- 📱 Fully responsive design for mobile and desktop
+- 🎨 Clean UI with modern fonts and styling
-- ⚡ Built with **React + Vite** for blazing fast performance
+- 🔘 Static buttons (Explore features, See the video)
-- 🎥 Call-to-action buttons (Explore features, See the video)
+- ⚡ Built with **React + Vite** for fast setup

 ---

 ## 🛠️ Tech Stack
 - **React** – Frontend framework
-- **Vite** – Fast development build tool
+- **Vite** – Build tool
-- **CSS / Tailwind / Custom Styles** – Styling
+- **CSS** – Styling

 ---